humanitec-architecture/example-library/resource-definitions/template-driver/serviceaccount/README.md

   workload --> serviceAccount(id: modules.my-workload\ntype: k8s-service-account\nclass: default)
 ```

-Note that the resources' `id` is used in the Resource Definitions to derive the name of the actual Kubernetes ServiceAccount.
+Note that the resource `id` is used in the `k8s-service-account` Resource Definition to derive the name of the actual Kubernetes ServiceAccount.
 Check the code for details.

 Example files: